Vinodhini-Kotha/Decision-Tree/README.md

-# Scikit-Learn-
+# Decision-Tree
-This notebook contains my practice and learning with the scikit-learn library.
-It covers basic machine learning concepts such as data preprocessing, model training, and evaluation.
-The purpose of this notebook is to strengthen my understanding of machine learning fundamentals through hands-on examples.
+This notebook uses the Titanic dataset from Kaggle to predict passenger fare using a Decision Tree model.
+It includes data preprocessing, model training, and basic evaluation.
+The project is created for learning and practice purposes.